artefactual/atom-docs/user-manual/administer/manage-jobs.rst

 :ref:`PREMIS <premis-template>` rights inheritance, are now also handled as asynchronous :term:`jobs <job>` in AtoM.
-Later versions of AtoM have increasingly used the job scheduler to handle long-running operations, including publication status updates, imports and exports, move operations, and more.
+Later versions of AtoM have increasingly used the job scheduler to handle long-running operations, including publication status updates, imports and exports, move operations, print reports, and more.

 ..
 SEEALSO::